jcollard/class-site-template/index.md

 > Additionally, if you find you are stuck for more than **5 - 10** minutes, you
 > should ask for help.

+### 5. Reflections (5 minutes)

+During the last 5 minutes of class, all break out rooms will be closed and you will be asked to complete a set of reflection questions for each day.
+You should **NOT** disconnect from the video session until I have acknowledge receipt of your reflection.

+Additionally, during this time, you are encouraged to post questions to the **AMA** for the following class.

+## Developer Log (Homework)

+Learning a skill takes daily practice!
+On most days, you will not be assigned homework to complete.
+Instead, outside of this class you are expected to complete **N** minutes of work per week practicing skills related to **CLASS TOPIC**.
+In general, this can be **ANYTHING** related to the class.

+{: .note }
+If you have not completed a class activity that is currently assigned, your time should **first** be spent finishing that activity.
+Then, if you have time remaining, you should spend that time working to further your skills.

+To help track your progress throughout the term, you will maintain and keep a **Developer Log**.
+Each time you work on furthering your skills related to **CLASS TOPIC**, you should create a "Sign-on" entry.
+Then, when you have finished working, you should create a "Sign-of" entry.

+### Sign-on Entry

+To help focus your efforts during a working session, you will create a **Sign-on**.
+It should include the following information:

+1. How much time do you **plan** to spend during this working session?
+   * This will help you gauge the goals you set out when answer the next
+2. What do you **want** to accomplish during this session?
+   * You should be as specific as possible.
+Vague accomplishments are hard to reach and often result in poor outcomes.
+   * Bad goals: "Study", "Find a YouTube video", "Write code"
+   * Good goals:
+     * Study how to write loops and write at least 3 different loops
+     * Watch and code along to Bracky's YouTube video on if statements. (https://youtube.com/some-link)
+     * Add 2 new locations to my Adventure Quest project: A dungeon cell and a hallway.
+3. After completing the first 2 steps, you should write down the date and time.

+{: .note }
+Steps 1 and 2 do **NOT** count toward your time growing your skills.

+### Sign-off Entry

+After you have completed your working session, you should create a **Sign-off**.
+It should include the following information:

+1. Write down the date and time.
+2. Calculate how much time you **actually** spent during this working session.
+3. What did you **actually** accomplish?
+   * It is absolutely okay if you didn't achieve what you set out in your **sign-on**.
+As you work throughout the term you will become better at time estimation.
+   * In many cases, you may have actually done something that wasn't even in your **sign-on**.
+In these cases, record what you did being as specific as possible.
+4. Add a reflection, you can (and should) use one or more of the following templates
+    * I learned ...
+    * I was confused about ...
+    * Next time I will ...
+    * I was able to overcome ...

 ## Submissions / Out of Class Communication